magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/data-storage.md

 If you want to use a stored procedure in the database of your Mendix application, you can use the Mendix Java API.
 For more information, see [How to Use the Java API](https://docs.mendix.com/howto/logic-business-rules/java-api-tutorial) in the *Mendix Studio Pro How-to's*.
 And for details on executing SQL statements on your Mendix app database using JDBC, see [DataStorage executeWithConnection](https://apidocs.rnd.mendix.com/8/runtime/com/mendix/datastorage/DataStorage.html#executeWithConnection-java.util.function.Function-).

-If you are using an external database, you can use the [Database Connector](https://appstore.home.mendix.com/link/app/2888/) add-on available in the Mendix App Store.
+If you are using an external database, you can use the [Database Connector](https://appstore.home.mendix.com/link/app/2888/) add-on available in the Mendix App Store/Marketplace.

 Calling stored procedures is mostly relevant if you are building on top of an existing legacy database.
 In this area, there are a lot of Oracle relational database management systems (RDBMSs).
-The [Oracle Connector (Beta)](https://appstore.home.mendix.com/link/app/8683/) available in the Mendix App Store provides support for features often seen in legacy Oracle databases, such as table APIs built with PL/SQL stored procedures and packages, ref cursors, and user-defined types.
+The [Oracle Connector (Beta)](https://appstore.home.mendix.com/link/app/8683/) available in the Mendix App Store/Marketplace provides support for features often seen in legacy Oracle databases, such as table APIs built with PL/SQL stored procedures and packages, ref cursors, and user-defined types.

 ## 6 How Does Mendix Handle Transaction Management?